 Air shower arrays typically trigger based on a coincidence of triggers from individual units.
 The required minimal number of coincident units determines the energy threshold of the array, and depends both on the trigger rate of individual units and on the coincidence time window.
 The background trigger rate of WCD units will depend on their detection probability for different types of background particles, and hence on their geometry and wall materials; we expect chambers with some white surfaces to experience increased background rates with respect to entirely black chambers.

-To investigate these rates, we use EXPACS/PARMA \citet{Sato_2016} to calculate terrestrial cosmic-ray fluxes and angular distributions of neutrons, protons, electrons, positrons, muons, anti-muons, and photons with energies ranging from $1$--$10^6$\,MeV at an altitude of 4900\,m\, a.s.l.\ and location 13\textdegree\,51'\,24"\,S, 71\textdegree\,1'\,30"\,W (a location that well characterizes the magnetic effect at all the sites under consideration for SWGO, see \citet{2022icrc.confE.689D} for an overview).
-We inject particles aimed at a hemisphere of 12\,m radius centred at the detector under test so that it can hit the detector from all sides (i.e 0 to 90 degree in zenith angle with a $sin \cdot cos$ distribution) to calculate the trigger rates.
+To investigate these rates, we use EXPACS/PARMA \citep{Sato_2016} to calculate terrestrial cosmic-ray fluxes and angular distributions of neutrons, protons, electrons, positrons, muons, anti-muons, and photons with energies ranging from $1$--$10^6$\,MeV at an altitude of 4900\,m\, a.s.l.\ and location 13\textdegree\,51'\,24"\,S, 71\textdegree\,1'\,30"\,W (a location that well characterizes the magnetic effect at all the sites under consideration for SWGO, see \citep{2022icrc.confE.689D} for an overview).
+To calculate the trigger rates, we inject particles aimed at a hemisphere of 12\,m radius centered at the detector under test so that it can hit the detector from all sides (i.e 0 to 90 degree in zenith angle with a $sin \cdot cos$ distribution).
 Such a radius includes the edges of the surrounding detectors to account for scattered particles and shielding effects.
 In order to include shielding, a mini-array made up of 20 tanks with a separation of 0.12\,m between each tank was used.